glotzerlab/signac-docs/docs/source/tutorial.rst

     ~/ideal_gas_project $ ls view/
     p_1 p_10  p_2 p_3 p_4 p_5 p_6 p_7 p_8 p_9

-Each directory contains a ``job`` directory, which is a symbolic link to the actual workspace directory.
 The linked view is **the most compact** representation of the data space in form of a nested directory structure.
 *Most compact* means in this case, that **signac** detected that the values for *kT* and *N* are constant across all jobs and are therefore safely omitted.
+It is designed to provide a human-readable representation of the metadata in the form of a nested directory structure.
+Each directory contains a ``job`` directory, which is a symbolic link to the actual workspace directory.

 .. note::